lento234/lento234/README.md

 - 🔭 I’m currently working of PIV & machine learning.

-- 😄 About me: I'm an aerospace engineer 🚀, currently at Empa, Switzerland🇨🇭.
-- ⚡ Fun fact: I'm quite interested in fluid dynamics, specifically CFD methods at HPC scale.
+- ✨ Fun fact: I'm quite interested in fluid dynamics, specifically CFD methods at HPC scale.

 <!--
 **lento234/lento234** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.